Trade Stock Indices

 S&P ASX 200 - ASX 200 Index

-The ASX 200 Chart
+The ASX200 Chart

-Other Trading Information about the ASX 200 Stock Index
+Other Info about the ASX 200 Index

 Official Symbol - AS51:IND

-Strategy for Trading the ASX 200 Index
+Strategy for Trading/Transacting the ASX 200 Index

 As a trader wanting to trade this stock index, index will move upwards faster when the Australian economic indicators show accelerated economic growth.